The

-Colorectal Cancer Pathway Map provides a flow chart of an evidence-based high level overview of the care colorectal cancer patients should receive in Ontario.
+The Colorectal Cancer Pathway Map is an evidence-based high level overview of the care colorectal cancer patients should receive in Ontario.

 Diagnosis